LeonGedeon1809/PyMusic/README.md

 ### After loading
 You can control it with following commands:

 play, pause, skip and resume

 Want to exit?

 use the quit command (code will break after)
 ## Dependencies
 Pygame

 yt_dlp

 FFmpeg

 Install them all with pip
+### Bugs
+The downloader downloads music in webm

+and converter doesnt work so convert it

+yourself